 Clear open spaces, full hearts, can’t lose: getting active in the Royal Docks

-Feeling a bit cooped after all these months of lockdown?
+Feeling a bit cooped after all these months?
 The Royal Docks is the perfect place to get outside, and finally get moving.
 There is plenty of space to stay socially distanced while engaging in exercise outdoors — or just to savour being out of the house for a stroll.

 For working towards your first 5K